hirayamnl/hiraya-coding-standards/README.md

 - There should always be a newline at the end of the file.
 - You must put a trailing comma on the last element of an array.
 - Single responsibility principle must be followed.
+- There should always be a newline before the `return` statement.

 ## String literals
 - While it is recommended to use single-quote, be consistent when picking either single-quote or double-quote and stick with it.
 It is okay to use the other quote on a string to avoid the need to double-backslash escape within the string.